 Don’t pay for kid-sitting

 Creating a babysitting co-op is another great way to save money on your grocery bill.
 Enlisting friends to watch your children while you shop can save money on babysitting if you would otherwise require childcare when shopping.
 But don’t forget you’ll have to watch their kids some time in the future, too!

 Don’t fear the frozen aisle

 Fresh produce seems superior to frozen, but it isn’t always—and it’s often cheaper.
 Because frozen foods are typically frozen immediately after picking, they retain most of their nutrients.
 Believe it or not, fresh vegetables that have traveled from far away may have lost more nutrients than the fresh-picked frozen ones.
 For example, frozen spinach is a better value than fresh.
-Here are more fruits and veggies that it’s better to buy frozen than fresh.
+Here are 50 insider secrets to save at your favorite stores.

 Combine family outings with shopping trips at ethnic supermarkets, like those in Asian, Indian, Italian, African, and Middle Eastern enclaves.
 Many ethnic markets tend to be less expensive—you’ll find savings on everything from pasta, rice, and tortillas to tea, coffee, and vegetables.
 And a a bonus, children get exposed to other cultures.
 Also, if you are already in an area having lunch or going to the circus (lucky day), you save time and money on gas because you have planned ahead and don’t have to make an extra trip to get food.

 Forget fancy labels